phetsims/phet-info/checklists/code_review_checklist.md

 var beakerWidth        // correct
 ```

-- [ ] Require statements should be organized into blocks, with the code modules first, followed by strings, images, and audio (any order ok for strings/images/audio).
+- [ ] Require statements should be organized into blocks, with the code modules first, followed by strings, images, mipmaps and audio (any order ok for strings/images/mipmaps/audio).
 For modules, the var name should match the file name.
 Example below.

 ```js
 // modules